intxdv/intxdv/README.md

 </div>

 **I’m a Computer Science student at Undip currently exploring Web Development as part of my learning journey.
 I enjoy experimenting with small projects and picking up new concepts along the way.
-Outside of academics, I’m a devoted cat lover—despite being ironically allergic to them😿**
+Outside of academics, I’m a devoted cat lover—despite being ironically allergic to them😿** <br>
 **This GitHub is where I document my progress, experiments, and the things I build as I steadily grow in the world of technology.**

 <div align="center">